 Plastiq allows Mastercard holders to send money to their mortgage companies with a small fee of 2.95%.

-This is an excellent alternative for those at risk of being unable to meet their spending requirement on a new Mastercard.
+This is an excellent alternative for those who may be unable to meet their spending requirements on a new Mastercard.

 Other Minimum Spend Strategies